 Use ADVENTURE SPINDLE + 104×4 SPIDER if you have a mountain bike that is designed for/accepts narrow Q-factor cranks.
 Measure your frame to ensure there’s enough clearance between the crank arms and chain stays.

-Use the MOUNTAIN SPINDLE with a 104×4 SPIDER if you’ve got a mountain bike.
+Use the MOUNTAIN SPINDLE with a 104×4 SPIDER if you’ve got a mountain, trail, or enduro, gravity, DH/downhill bike.

 Mounting the chainring on the inner position provides standard/boost chain line while mounting on the outside position provides super-boost chain line.